liviucotfas/ase-web-and-cloud-applications-security/11 - Vulnerabilities - CORS (Cross-Origin Resource Sharing).md

 ```

 ##  4. <a name='Step1-Createthefirstapplicationtheoneconainingthesecret'></a>Step 1 - Create the first application (the one conaining the secret)
-1. In an existing or a new application supporting implementing individual user accounts add the following `APITokensController`:
+1. In an existing or a new application implementing individual user accounts add the following `APITokensController` controller:

     ```
     [Authorize]